 - Sale proceeds are fully taxable

-- Departing staff are often left with hard feelings and little to show for their efforts
+- Staff at target companies are often left with hard feelings and little to show for their efforts

 - Selling shareholders will often receive a substantial portion of the purchase price upfront

-- PE firms generally have the means and expertise to grow and/or scale a business
+- Private equity firms generally have the means and expertise to grow and/or scale a business

 - Sellers may also financially benefit from future add-on acquisitions and M&A activities